Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Solution to Problem

 \section{Solution to Problem $ \mathcal{P}_{2} $}

-As elaborated before, problem $ \mathcal{P}_{2} $ is a non-convex problem which has no closed form expression neither for the objective function or the constraints.
-The first challenge makes it very difficult to find a necessary and sufficient global optimality condition of this problem.
-In this section we aim to address the first challenge.

-In this section, we first study the hidden convexity of $ \mathcal{P}_{2} $ which can then be exploited to tackle with the first challenge and derive the global optimality condition for this problem.
+In this section we aim to address Challenge 1.
+For this purpose, we first study a hidden convexity of $ \mathcal{P}_{2} $, which can then be exploited to tackle the first challenge and derive the global optimality condition for this problem.
 Next, based on the global optimality condition, we propose an iterative algorithm to efficiently solve the problem.
+Note that all the proofs have been provided at the end of the paper in Appendices.